kayceesrk/Quelea/_posts/2015-02-10-vm-prelims.markdown

-classification of operation contracts (as `Strongly Consistent`, `Causally Consistent` etc.), and transaction contracts (as `Read Committed`, `Monotonic Atomic View` etc.) happens when a Quelea application is compiled.
+classification of operation contracts (as `Strongly Consistent`, `Causally Consistent` etc.), and transaction contracts (as `Read Committed`, `Monotonic Atomic View` etc.) happens when a Quelea application is <u>compiled</u>.
 In order to evaluate the performance of contract classification, it is therefore imperative to build the benchmarks and observe the output.
 Performance of the run-time component can then be evaluated by running the binaries generated.